-Use of Formal Caution.
-A formal caution may be used as an alternative to prosecution in certain instances.
-The formal caution is a serious matter.
+Use of Caution.

+A caution may be used as an alternative to prosecution in certain instances.
+The caution is a serious matter.
 It involves an admission by the offender that he/she has committed an offence.
 The caution may influence a Council to instigate proceedings in the event of a future offence and may be cited in court proceedings within a period of three years from the date of caution.
-Officers charged with investigating offences have discretion whether to recommend a formal caution instead of prosecuting an offender and in arriving at such a decision must consider:
+Officers charged with investigating offences have discretion whether to recommend a caution instead of prosecuting an offender and in arriving at such a decision must consider:

 - a.
-Whether the formal caution is likely to be effective - b.
+Whether the caution is likely to be effective - b.
 Whether the caution is appropriate to the offence.

-Before the formal caution is recommended the officer must be satisfied that there is sufficient evidence to provide a reasonable prospect of a conviction if the offender refuses to accept the caution.
-Decisions to offer a formal caution must be made on the basis that the case shall proceed to prosecution if the formal caution is rejected.
+Before the caution is recommended the officer must be satisfied that there is sufficient evidence to provide a reasonable prospect of a conviction if the offender refuses to accept the caution.
+Decisions to offer a caution must be made on the basis that the case shall proceed to prosecution if the caution is rejected.